Menthol versus regular cigarettes: Which is more harmful?

 I have heard that menthol cigarettes are more harmful than regular ones.
 Is this true, and if so, why?

-Some research suggests that those who smoke menthol cigarettes take in a higher concentration of carcinogens and experience more smoking-related illnesses than do people who smoke regular cigarettes.
-This may be because when smoking menthol cigarettes, the pleasant, cooling sensation causes the user to inhale more tobacco smoke with each drag due to the menthol’s cooling sensation.
-This extra intake of carcinogenic substances by menthol smokers may be the cause of higher incidences of smoking-related sicknesses.
-As a result, menthol cigarette smokers may become more quickly addicted and also may smoke more cigarettes than those who smoke non-mentholated cigarettes.
-The cycle repeats, with smokers continuing to smoke more cigarettes to feed the addiction.
+This difference between the two tobacco products may be due to how a typical user tends to inhale more tobacco smoke with each drag due to the menthol’s cooling sensation.
+This extra intake of carcinogenic substances may be the cause of higher incidences of smoking-related sicknesses among menthol smokers.
+As a result, menthol cigarette smokers may become more quickly addicted and may smoke more cigarettes than those who smoke non-mentholated cigarettes.
+The cycle tends to repeat, with smokers continuing to smoke more cigarettes to feed the addiction.
 Thus, smokers of menthol cigarettes have a higher rate of smoking-related ailments than smokers of regular cigarettes.
 Smokers who choose menthol cigarettes may also have more difficulty quitting as well.